StephanThierry/nodejs4synologynas/README.md

 ### Running a REST server on Synology NAS using Node.js and MariaDB (MySQL)
 `Searchterms: NodeJS service on Synology NAS.`

-There are a lot of good resources out there for Node.js serivices that do just about anything.
+There are a lot of good resources out there for Node.js services that do just about anything.
 So in this project I will be focusing on all the [yak-shaving](https://en.wiktionary.org/wiki/yak_shaving) that goes into making the whole setup actually work.
 When everything is running it's up to you to make something useful.
+This guide should work on most Synology NAS servers from the smallest ones with ARM processer and 512MB RAM to the large versions with Intel CPU and +4GB RAM.

 The purpose of this project is to explain all the steps to get NodeJS up and running on your Synology NAS and to keep it running even after the server is restarted.

 1. Start by logging into DSM and going to Package Manager
     1. Install the "Node.js v8" package or whichever is the lateste at the time.
-(Located under "Developer Tools")
+(It might be located under "Developer Tools")
-    1. Install the "MariaDB" package, any version shold be fine.
+    1. Install the "MariaDB" package, any version shold be fine, just be aware that version 5 uses the default MySQL port (3306) and version 10 uses 3307.
+So when using v10, you'll need to specify the port on all connections.
 (Located under "Utilities")

 1. Still in DSM.
 Goto Control Panel, and in the File Sharing section select "Shared Folder".
-1. Create a new folder named "Server".
-You can call it anything you'd like (or use an existing folder) but for the sake of this project I'll assume you are using the "Server" folder.
+1. Create a new folder named "server".
+You can call it anything you'd like (or use an existing folder) but for the sake of this project I'll assume you are using the "server" folder.
 1. In Control Panel, Goto "Terminal & SNMP".
 Make sure "Enable SSH service" is checked.
 We need SSH access later in this guide, but you can turn it off after everything is done.
-1. Using your PC or Mac open the "Server" folder and make a folder called "Node"
+1. Using your PC or Mac open the "server" folder and make a folder called "Node"
 1. Install [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or similar SSL client to get console access to your NAS
 1. To make a connection test.
-Make a folder for you project inside your Server folder for example "HelloWorldServer" and add a file called "index.js" containing the Example server provided by "NodeJS Express".
+Make a folder for you project inside your server folder for example "HelloWorldServer" and add a file called "index.js" containing the example server provided by "NodeJS Express" (pasted in below).
 For editing JS, i recommend using Visual Studio Code - https://code.visualstudio.com/
+1. VS Code can create files directly from the commandline - so if you are in the correct folder, running `code index.js` will create the file and start the editor in one go.
 ```
 //index.js
 const express = require('express')